Gambling Theory and Other Topics

 Some of the subjects of Gambling Theory and Other Topics is “Non-Self-Weighting Strategies”, Standard Deviation, Win Rate Accuracy, Pseudo Theory Exposed, Poker Tournament Strategy.
 This and many other things will be found among the six parts of the book consisting in almost 100 articles.

-In 1999, Mason revised the book, but in the latest edition from 2004 (what is the object of this review) some parts – especially these concerning poker – sometimes feels a bit outdated.
+In 1999, Mason revised the book, but in the latest edition from 2004 (that is the object of this review) some parts – especially these concerning poker – sometimes feels a bit outdated.
 Nevertheless, this book has undoubtedly some very important wisdom to share that still would benefit people who are serious about gambling.

 All book reviews